serverless/event-gateway-getting-started/README.md

     Run `serverless logs -f <functionName>` to verify your subscribed function was triggered.
     ```

-    Again, you can check your logs with `sls logs -f addUserToCRM -t` to check the behavior of your function.
+    Again, you can check your logs with `sls logs -f addUserToCRM` to check the behavior of your function.

 ## Event Gateway Concepts